 Birds, birds and more birds – a charm of finches, a host of sparrows, a party of jays, a murder of crows and an unkindness of ravens.
 What next, a parliament of owls?
-The birds are highly evolved, ethereal beings and I enjoy watching them revel in the one-hundred year old oak tree gracing our side yard.
+The birds are highly evolved, ethereal beings and I enjoy watching them revel in the one-hundred year old Interior Live Oak gracing our side yard.
 We live in an historic apartment building situated in a primo North Berkeley neighborhood just a couple of blocks from where the first rises begin in the Berkeley Hills, a funky 17 unit building that looks like a stately Victorian married the Alamo.
 Back in the sixties, it was an acid dropping scene of ongoing

 |Townsend's Warbler (Dendroica townsendi)|